KOMAX233/shateki/README.md

 3. Generate a list of random points on the 2D sheet, move them towards the impact point, and generate Voronoi diagram based on the points (completed).

-4. Create new objects for each cell in the Voronoi diagram.
+4. Create new objects for each cell in the Voronoi diagram (completed).

-5. Set depth Z in the direction of normals of with given value to every seed and add the new vertice to vertice list.
+5. Set depth Z in the direction of normals with given value to every seed and add the new vertice to vertice list.

 6. Create gap polygons between the front and back surface by setting 4 vertices and add to vertice list.